s1n7ax/simple-message-router/README.md

 # simple-message-router

-Simple Message Router is a message router which help you to organize `web sockets`, `chrome extension message passing` and more...There are similarities and dissimilarities between [ Router ](https://www.npmjs.com/package/router) and Simple Router.
-Just like router, simple-message-router supports middleware but this has nothing to do with HTTP so there are no request methods (GET, POST, PUT, DELETE).
+Simple Message Router is a message router that helps you to organize `web sockets`, `chrome extension message passing` and more...There are similarities and dissimilarities between [ Router ](https://www.npmjs.com/package/router) and Simple Router.
+Just like `router`, `simple-message-router` supports middleware but this has nothing to do with HTTP so there are no request methods (GET, POST, PUT, DELETE).

-Mechanism of this library is simple.
+The mechanism of this library is simple.
 Middleware will run always first on a request dispatch and then endpoint/endpoints.
 On an error in any middleware or endpoint, error handlers will take the control.

 ```
 +----------------+